 MySQL Cluster Manager handles starting and stopping processes and tracks their

 states internally, so it is not necessary to use

-ndb_mgm for these tasks for a MySQL Cluster
+ndb_mgm for these tasks for an NDB Cluster

 that is under MySQL Cluster Manager control. it is recommended